janwo/smartberry/README.md

 > __⚠️ This repository is no longer maintained__.
-I had migrated my setup to Home Assistant, check (Smart Blueberry)[https://github.com/janwo/smartblueberry].
-You like to maintain this repository, just let me know :)
+I had migrated my setup to Home Assistant, check [Smart Blueberry](https://github.com/janwo/smartblueberry).
+You like to maintain this repository?
+Just let me know 🎉

 # <center>SmartBerry 🍓 - Smart Home 🏡</center>